Form 1116 Explanation Statement: What You Need to File

 - Foreign tax withheld on interest statement

-- Foreign tax withheld on rent and royalties statement
+- Foreign tax withheld on the rent and royalties statement

 - Other currency tax paid statement